nexusformat/definitions/manual/source/design.rst

 contain the essential information stored in a NeXus file.
 They can be scalar values or multidimensional arrays of a variety of sizes (1-byte, 2-byte, 4-byte, 8-byte) and types (integers, floats, characters).
-The fields may store both experimental results (counts, detector angles, etc), and other information associated with the experiment (start and end times, user names, etc).
+The fields may store both experimental results (counts, detector angles, etc.), and other information associated with the experiment (start and end times, user names, etc.).
 Fields are identified by their names, which must be unique within the group in which they are stored.
 Some fields have engineering units to be specified.
 In some cases, such as :ref:`/NXdata/DATA </NXdata/DATA-field>`, a field is expected to be an array of several dimensions.